nikkiDEEE/distributed-systems/raft/README.md

-# Project 4: Raft
+# Raft Consensus Protocol in Go

 ## Introduction

-This is an implementation of Raft, a replicated state machine protocol, which will be meant to use as a module.
-A replicated service achieves fault tolerance by storing complete copies of its state (i.e., data) on multiple replica servers.
-Replication allows the service to continue operating even if some of its servers experience failures (crashes or a broken or flaky network).
-The challenge is that failures may cause the replicas to hold differing copies of the data.
+This repository contains an implementation of the Raft consensus protocol in Go, designed to function as a module within a larger distributed system.
+Raft is a replicated state machine protocol that ensures fault tolerance by maintaining multiple replicas of a service’s state across different servers.
+This replication enables the service to remain operational even when some servers fail due to crashes or network issues.
+However, failures can lead to inconsistencies among replicas, which Raft is designed to resolve.

-Raft organizes client requests into a sequence, called the log, and ensures that all the replica servers see the same log.
-Each replica executes client requests in log order, applying them to its local copy of the service's state.
-Since all the live replicas see the same log contents, they all execute the same requests in the same order, and thus continue to have identical service state.
-If a server fails but later recovers, Raft takes care of bringing its log up to date.
-Raft will continue to operate as long as at least a majority of the servers are alive and can talk to each other.
-If there is no such majority, Raft will make no progress, but will pick up where it left off as soon as a majority can communicate again.
+Raft structures client requests into an ordered sequence called the log and guarantees that all replica servers observe the same log.
+Each replica processes requests sequentially, applying them to its local state.
+Since all live replicas maintain an identical log and execute the same requests in the same order, they retain a consistent service state.
+If a server fails and later recovers, Raft ensures its log is updated to match the latest committed state.
+The protocol continues functioning as long as a majority of the servers are operational and able to communicate.
+If no such majority exists, Raft pauses progress but resumes from its last state as soon as communication is restored.

-This implementation of Raft is meant to be used as a module in a larger service.
-A set of Raft instances talk to each other with RPC to maintain replicated logs.
-This Raft interface will support an indefinite sequence of numbered commands, also called log entries.
-The entries are numbered with index numbers.
-The log entry with a given index will eventually be committed.
-At that point, Raft sends the log entry to the larger service for it to execute.
+This implementation enables multiple Raft instances to communicate via RPC to maintain replicated logs.
+The Raft module supports an indefinite sequence of numbered log entries, which are committed and then forwarded to the larger service for execution.
+Each entry is indexed, and once committed, Raft ensures its execution by the system.

-This design is based off [extended Raft paper](https://cs-people.bu.edu/liagos/651-2022/papers/raft-extended.pdf), with particular attention to Figure 2.
-This implementation includes everthing except cluster membership changes (Section 6) and log snapshotting.
+This implementation is based on the extended Raft paper, with a focus on Figure 2.
+It includes all core Raft functionalities except for cluster membership changes (Section 6) and log snapshotting.

 ## Run the code

-### Part 4A: Leader Election
+### Part A: Leader Election

 In this part the goal is for a single leader is elected, for the leader to remain the leader if there are no failures, and for a new leader to take over if the old leader fails or if packets to/from the old leader are lost.
 Run `go test -run 4A -race` to test the 4A code.